Lordpedal/lordpedal.github.io/_pages/about.md

 ---
 permalink: /about/
 title: "Acerca de"
-excerpt: "[...]
-Estos son mis principios.
+excerpt: "Estos son mis principios.
 Si no le gustan, tengo otros."
 header:
   overlay_image: /assets/images/about.png
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background